-Amanda Johnston was born in East St. Louis, IL and raised in Austin, TX.
+Amanda Johnston was born in East St. Louis, IL, and raised in Austin, TX.
 She began writing poetry while living in Kentucky.
-Since then, her writing has been published widely and she has presented at numerous literary conferences and events.
+Her writing has been published widely and she has presented at numerous literary conferences and events.

 She has facilitated creative writing workshops and presented at the Center for African American Poetry and Poetics, Hugo House, Langston Hughes House, Frye Museum, Carver Museum, Brooklyn Museum, Prizer Arts and Letters, NeoSoul Poetry Lounge, Nuyorican Poet’s Café, Kelly Strayhorn Theater, Pillsbury House Theater, Rude Mechanical Theater, and at numerous universities and literary venues across the country.

 Amanda Johnston is the creator of the genesis - a poetic form comprised of seven poems.
 Five individual poems create a sixth prose poem, and italicized words create the final seventh poem when read independently as a visible erasure.